Ask the government to sell property: right to contest

 The department or agency won’t sell if:

-- the land or buildings aren’t safe for your proposed use, eg if they’re part of a port, army barracks or on a flood plain
+- the land or buildings aren’t safe for your proposed use, for example if they’re part of a port, army barracks or on a flood plain

-- they’ve plans for the land, eg for a railway or road
+- they’ve plans for the land, such as for a railway or road

-- the cost of selling wouldn’t be good value for the taxpayer, eg moving to another site would cost more than the value of the property
+- the cost of selling wouldn’t be good value for the taxpayer, for example if moving to another site would cost more than the value of the property

 You’ll get a letter telling you the result of your application.